telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

 ---
-title: Custom Shopping Cart Menu Widget
+title: Customize the Shopping Cart
+page_title: Customize the Shopping Cart | Music Store Web App Tutorial
+description: "Learn how to create a custom Shopping Cart Menu widget in the Kendo UI Music Store Web Application sample project by using Telerik UI for ASP.NET MVC."
+slug: customizeshoppingcart_muscistorewebapp_aspnetmvc
 position: 8
 ---

-# Custom Shopping Cart Menu Widget - Kendo UI Music Store
+# Customize the Shopping Cart

 Inevitably at some point in a project you will come across a feature that you need to implement that doesn't seem to fit a standard Kendo UI Widget.
 In the Music Store sample project, this is the case with the shopping cart